-Maryland labor officials have approved new sponsors and employers for apprenticeship programs designed to help workers prepare for careers, the state Department of Labor, Licensing and Regulation said Thursday.
+The Maryland Department of Labor, Licensing and Regulation Thursday approved new sponsors and employers for apprenticeship programs to help workers prepare for careers.

 According to The Baltimore Sun,